-In the absence of a clear definition set forth by our industry, the term Wellness Immersion could become diluted through casual use.
+Without a clear definition the term Wellness Immersion could become diluted through casual use.
 Imagine a participant seeking an immersive experience only to arrive at a hotel or resort and discover a fitness center with the option to book an "immersive massage"?
 Our goal is to differentiate experiences such as:

-- A vacation resort where spa amenities and cursory wellness services are available. - · An "anything-goes" spa experience, where the guest may choose to opt into healthy behaviors but does not receive specific, goal-oriented guidance, supervision, or education from the host-wellness venue. - · A mixed group with various goals, where the participants may be surrounded by vacationers who are not on-site for a wellness experience.
+- A vacation resort where spa amenities and cursory wellness services are available. - An "anything-goes" spa experience, where the guest may choose to opt into healthy behaviors but does not receive specific, goal-oriented guidance, supervision, or education from the host-wellness venue. - A mixed group with various goals, where the participants may be surrounded by vacationers who are not on-site for a wellness experience.